You Don’t Need Investment to Start a Successful Company

 I’ve been building startups and helping build startups for over 20 years.
 And while I work for startups that have raised outside money, and I advise startups that have raised outside money, these days I don’t even go after an investment on my own unless I can prove, with revenue, that the idea doesn’t need investment to be viable.
 Chicken and egg.

-Very few early-stage ventures get funded, and when they do, it’s usually due to an underlying factor, like a previously successful management team or, in the Clubhouse case, some viral phenomenon that investors are trying to exploit to capitalize on a reward with (seemingly) less risk than usual.
+Very few early-stage ventures get funded, and when they do, it’s usually due to an underlying factor, like a previously successful management team or some viral phenomenon that investors are trying to exploit to capitalize on a reward with (seemingly) less risk than usual.

 Is that a good reason to invest in a company?
 Maybe.
 Is it the right catalyst for a startup to seek an investment?
 Definitely not.
 Here are four more misguided reasons to seek outside investment and better alternatives for each.